nerettilab/SIMBA3D/examples/data_format_examples/README.md

 value) consists of data values separated by one or more delimiters (usually a comma and an end line character).

-We suggest json as a default format to passing in data into SIMBA3D, so that users are not restricted to use python or matlab for data manipulations.
+We suggest json or csv as a default format to passing in data into SIMBA3D, so that users are not restricted to use python or matlab for data manipulations.
 If you choose to use mat or npy files as inputs, then anyone who wants to use your data will be required to use python or matlab if they want to reprocess it.
-If you use json, then most people will be able to read it without much assistance.
+If you use json or csv, then most people will be able to read it without much assistance.

-A comma delimited format will be made for SIMBA3D in versions 2.1 and greater.
-The csv format is probably more familiar to biologist and statisticians and so it will be included for ease of use.
+The csv format is probably more familiar to biologist and statisticians.
 It is less flexible than json though.

 The sections below go into further details.